joseavr/cheat-sheets/css/CSS Display.md

 ![](../Assets/20230323172741.png)

 # 3️⃣ None
 - `display:none` - removes the element from the document.
 Does not take up any space.
+Usually used with `onclick` event in JavaScript to hide and show elements when clicked.
 - `visibility: hidden` - hides the element, but it still takes up space in the layout.
-- `display: none` - used usually with `onclick` event in JavaScript to hide and show elements when clicked. ``
 - Default none-elements:
 	- `<script>`
 	- ...